darth-veitcher/nswrap/README.md

 }
 ```

-Later on you can add the your new button to a view and tell Cocoa where to lay
+Later on you can add your new button to a view and tell Cocoa where to lay
 it out.
 It's all a little verbose, but that's because for some reason you
 decided to write Objective-C code in Go.